Attraction-Repulsion clustering with applications to fairness

-Hence, controlling the outcome of such procedures, in particular ensuring that some variables which should not be taken into account due to moral or legal issues are not playing a role in the classification of the observations, has become an important field of research.
-The main concern is to detect whether decision rules, learnt from variables X, are biased with respect to a subcategory of the population driven by some variables called protected or sensitive variables.
-Such variables induce a bias in the observations, and are correlated to other observations.
+Hence, controlling the outcome of such procedures, in particular ensuring that some variables which should not be considered due to moral or legal issues are not playing a role in the classification of the observations, has become an important field of research.
+The main concern is to detect whether decision rules, learnt from variables X, are biased with respect to a subcategory of the population driven by some variables called protected or sensitive.
+Such variables induce a bias in the observations and are correlated to other observations.
 Hence avoiding this effect cannot be achieved by the naive solution of ignoring such protected attributes.
-Indeed, if the the data at hand reflects a real world bias, machine learning algorithms can pick on this behaviour and emulate it.
+Indeed, if the data at hand reflects a real-world bias, machine learning algorithms can pick on this behaviour and emulate it.
 An extensive overview on types of biases and discrimination and on fair machine learning strategies can be found in \cite{mehrabi2019}.
 Additional overviews of such legal issues and mathematical solutions to address them can be found in \cite{2016arXiv161008077L, chouldechova2017fair, 2018arXiv181001729B} or \cite{2018arXiv180204422F}.